vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 1. **Maintenance margin**: the minimum margin a party must have in their margin account to avoid the position being liquidated.

-1. **Collateral search level**: when in cross-margin mode, the margin account balance below which the system will seek to re-collateralise the margin account back to the initial margin level.
+1. **Collateral search level**: when in cross-margin mode, the margin account balance below which the system will seek to recollateralise the margin account back to the initial margin level.

 1. **Initial margin**: when in cross-margin mode, the margin account balance initially allocated for the position, and the balance to which the margin account will be returned after collateral search and release, if possible.